brint/fluentd-template/README.md

 Description
 ===========

-Heat template to install fluentd and the fluentd-swift plugin
+Heat template to install fluentd and the fluent-plugin-rackspace-cloud-files plugin

 Requirements
 ============